glennajones/DONNA-20/replit.md

 ## Overview

 VolleyClub Pro is a modern web application for managing volleyball club operations.
-It's built as a full-stack application with a React frontend and Express backend, featuring role-based authentication and a clean, responsive user interface using Tailwind CSS and shadcn/ui components.
+It's built as a full-stack application with a React frontend and Express backend, featuring role-based authentication, player registration system with payment tracking, and a clean, responsive user interface using Tailwind CSS and shadcn/ui components.

 ## User Preferences